St. Mary's Church, Gdańsk: Free City, World War II (1920–1945)

+Post-war Poland (1945–present)

 Gdańsk was gradually repopulated by more Poles, and Polish authorities handed over St. Mary's Church to the Catholic diocese.
 Most of the artworks from the interior survived, having been evacuated for safekeeping to villages near the city.
 Many of these have returned to the church, but some are displayed in various museums around Poland.
 The diocese has sought to secure their return.

 The reconstruction started shortly after the war in 1946.
 The roof was rebuilt in August 1947, using reinforced concrete.
 After the basic reconstruction was finished, the church was reconsecrated on November 17, 1955.
 The reconstruction and renovation of the interior is an ongoing effort.

 On November 20, 1965, by papal bull, Pope Paul VI elevated the church to the dignity of the basilica.
 On February 2, the Congregation for Bishops established the Bazylika Mariacka as the Gdańsk Co-Cathedral in the then still non-metropolitan Catholic Diocese of Gdańsk.
 Since 1925 the Oliwa Cathedral is the cathedral of the diocese (elevated to archdiocese in 1992).

 The funeral of Paweł Adamowicz, the assassinated Mayor of Gdańsk, took place at the basilica on 19 January 2019.

 In 2020, the 15th-century Gothic Pietas Domini altar, which was stolen by Germany during World War II, was restored to the church from Berlin.

 Architecture

 Exterior

 St. Mary's Church is a triple-aisled hall church with a triple-aisled transept.
 Both the transept and the main nave are of similar width and height.
 Certain irregularities in the form of the northern arm of the transept are remnants of the previous church situated on the same site.
 In all, the building is a good example of late Gothic architecture.

 The vaulting is a true piece of art.
 Much of it was restored after World War II.
-Main nave, transept and presbytery are covered by net vaults, while the aisles are covered by crystal vaults.
+Main nave, transept and presbytery are covered by net vaults, while the aisles are covered by diamond vaults.
 The exterior of the nave is dominated by plain brick walls and high and narrow pointed arch windows.
 Such a construction was possible by placing corbels and buttresses inside of the church and erecting chapels between them.
 Similar constructions have been used in Albi Cathedral (1287–1487, Southern France) and Munich Frauenkirche (1468–1494).
 The gables are divided by a set of brick pinnacles.
 All corners are accentuated by turrets crowned by metal headpieces (reconstructed after 1970).
 Similar turrets can be found on the town hall of Lübeck as well as on the two large Churches of Leiden and on the Ridderzaal in The Hague.